 The Maslach Burnout Inventory (MBI) is a valuable tool that has been refined over decades to identify burnout.
 By scoring employees on the three dimensions of burnout, the MBI distinguishes between those exposed to chronic work-related stress and those who are simply disengaged.

 Organisations are prioritising and providing avenues for staff to proactively manage their mental health.
-A number of firms, including Indeed, have implemented unlimited leave policies to foster guilt-free leave days.
+A number of leading organisations, including Indeed, have implemented unlimited leave policies to foster guilt-free leave days.
 However, trends show that Aussies aren’t utilising these.

 Implementing such programs and having the leaders openly demonstrate and celebrate the benefits of taking time to recover, paves a pathway for all to do so, openly.
 Having scheduled time out from work also helps negate the impact of employees calling in sick without notice.